 Gabe Newell: next-gen game engines will be ten times harder

-PC Gamer: So what’s the interesting thing from a gamer's point of view, what practical impact might that have on your game?
+So what's the interesting thing from a gamer's point of view?

 PC Gamer: You guys seem to hire people who have good ideas on the back of the fact that they have good ideas.
 When you look at a bunch of indie guys, like a DigiPen team, what's the difference between a game that looks cool and has a nice idea in it, and a game that makes you want to hire everyone that works on it?